ssire/case-tracker-manual/doc/workflow.md

 ### Access control : the `Meet` element

-The `Meet` element of the workflow specification contains an expression that defines a set of users by their roles.
+The `Meet` element defines a set of users by their roles.
 This can be used for instance to test if the current user is member of the set and can perform some actions.

-The expression contains a whitespace separated list of **role tokens**.
-Each role token starts with a scope letter followed by a colon and by a role name.
-The scopes are :

-* `g` for global scope (or static role) : the targeted users are independent from the database content (e.g. a system administator, a coaching assistant, etc.)
-* `r` for relative scope (or dynamical role) : the targed users depends on a current case or activity context (e.g. the region manager for a case or the coach for an activity)
+The `Meet` element is part of the access control rules specification micro-language (see [Glossary](./glossary.md)).

 The `Meet` element inside a `Transition` element defines who can trigger the transition.